lightszero/neovmbook/docs/en/page05.md

 nop - Do noting

-loc - Is the PUSH of NEOVM
+ldc - Is the PUSH of NEOVM

 stloc - Put the values into the variable table.